klimhuynh1/concat-dashcam/README.md

 # concat-dashcam

 This Python script is designed specifically for concatenating front and rear dashcam videos into two separate files using FFmpeg.
-It creates two text files, `front_input.txt` and `rear_input`, which are then used as input to the FFmpeg command.
+It creates two text files, `front_input.txt` and `rear_input.txt`, which are then used as input to the FFmpeg command.